-Webwise's newest education programme, "HTML Heroes: An introduction to the internet" has received the European Media Literacy Award for most educative media literacy project, this week at the European Media Literacy Conference in Brussels.
-The award ceremony was presented by Giuseppe Abbamonte, Director for Media Policy at the European Commission's DG Connect.
+Webwise's newest education programme, "HTML Heroes: An introduction to the internet", has received a European Media Literacy Award for most educative media literacy project at the recent European Media Literacy Conference in Brussels.
+The awards ceremony was hosted by Giuseppe Abbamonte, Director Media Policy at the European Commission's DG CONNECT.

 - BIK Team

 On Tuesday, 5 February 2019, the Safer Internet Day campaign turned 16 – and what a great day it was!
 Under the unifying slogan of "Together for a better internet", we called upon all stakeholders to join forces and bring their contribution to making the internet a safer and better place for all – especially for children and young people.